tgoliveira11/CashFlow/README.md

 **GET /api/reports/dailyBalance?startDate={startDate}&endDate={endDate}**: Get a daily balance report for the specified date range

 These endpoints should provide the necessary functionality to accomplish the project requirements.

+To install it, create a database on a SQL Server and ajust the entry on the section ConnectionStrings of appsettings.json file.